 To save energy, you can set the timer to shut the unit off automatically when needed.
 If you have young exploring children, set the unit to child lock mode to protect your clean air from curious fingers.

-The four-stage filtration with a True HEPA filter works effectively at removing all allergens.
+The five-stage filtration with a True HEPA filter works effectively at removing all allergens.
 The pre-filter will remove larger particles of dust, pollen and hair while the HEPA filter will capture the smallest particles.

 A True HEPA filter can remove up to 99.97 percent of airborne pollutants at the size of 0.3 micrometers.
 So with the pre-filter, you can be sure your air is clean as nothing will come through.